 Just as the potato cannon transforms the once innocent potato into a potentially lethal weapon, so the heavy industrial processing of corn, wheat, rice and spuds to become maltodextrin turns them into something more dangerous too.

-Which is why at 33Fuel we’ll never use maltodextrin or anything like it because we believe sports nutrition should deliver powerful performance and powerful health.
-You simply can’t have one without the other.
+Which is why at 33Fuel we’ll never use maltodextrin or any other ultraprocessed and chemical nonsense like it because we believe sports nutrition should be as good for you as it is for your performance - you simply can’t have one without the other.

 More performance-boosting content

-From the 33Fuel Podcast: how sports nutrition got stuck in the 80s
+From the Podcast: how sports nutrition got stuck in the 80s

-From the 33Fuel Vlog: what does an elite ultrarunner eat?
+From the Vlog: what does an elite ultrarunner eat?

 What is maltodextrin?
 Unfortunately, this isn't pretty

 The great maltodextrin caper: how one ingredient lets companies legally hide a boatload of sugar in products